new-guy/screeps-os/REFACTOR.md

 ## Plan
+1. Need to be able to send energy to other base once we hit a threshold
+2. Colony builder should check if there are construction sites in its room instead of heading to another
 3. Command to transfer room from one colony to another
 4. Ability to force spawns to use a minimum amount of energy
     - Also bodyType min isn't respected